kgroveshok/z80-homebrew/DEV-DIARY.md

 4th Mar 2025
 ------------

+* DONE CART not setting correct CE lines as shown by tests with picospinet.py.
+Helps if you use the correct word CARTDEV not CART

+* TODO Hook up Pico and get it talking over SPI to enable networking.
+If using SPI + CE then can have Pico being hub for a few z80 machines to network together.
+CE is working now but clock isnt handshaking correctly.
+Each SPIO seems to send a single bit...

 * TODO BUG swap of string and number leaves string ptr being left as number.
 Not swapping var type?
-* TODO CART not setting correct CE lines as shown by tests with picospinet.py
-* TODO Hook up Pico and get it talking over SPI to enable networking.
-If using SPI + CE then can have Pico being hub for a few z80 machines to network together

 * TODO Future bug? stack imbalance on storage_read.
 Needs a pop of de if no record found.
 Have added code watch for further issues